 Because of the confidential nature, a particularly controversial aspect of arbitration is that it allows employers to keep sexual harassment complaints quiet.

 15. Taking action with other employees to improve working conditions

 You have the right to organize co-workers to take actions with the goal of improving the terms and conditions of your employment.
 A single employee may act alone if he or she is acting on behalf of other employees, bringing group complaints to the employer’s attention, trying to induce group action, or seeking to prepare for group action.28National Labor Relations Act You do NOT need to be in a union to exercise this right.

 Does my employer have to provide a safe working environment?

 Yes, all employers in California must abide by the health and safety regulations of the agency called Cal OSHA.

-Is my employer required to compensate me if I am injured on the job?
+Is my employer required to compensate me if I am injured or get sick from my job?

 17. Getting sued as a result of doing your job